-By exploiting a CRLF injection an attacker can also insert HTTP headers which could be used to defeat security mechanisms such as a browser's XSS filter or the same-origin-policy.
-This allows the attacker to gain sensitive information like CSRF tokens.
-He can also set cookies which could be exploited by logging the victim in the attacker's account or by exploiting otherwise unexploitable cross-site scripting (XSS) vulnerabilities.
+By exploiting a CRLF injection, an attacker can also insert HTTP headers which could be used to defeat security mechanisms such as a browser's XSS filter or the same-origin-policy.
+This allows malicious actors to obtain sensitive information like CSRF tokens.
+Attackers can also set cookies which could be exploited by logging the victim into the attacker's account or used to exploit otherwise unexploitable cross-site scripting vulnerabilities.

-The best prevention technique is to not let users supply input directly inside response headers.
-If that is not possible, you should always use a function to encode the CR and LF special characters.
-It is also advised to update your programming language to a version that does not allow CR and LF to be injected inside functions that set headers.
+The best prevention method is to avoid using user input directly in response headers.
+If that is not possible, you should always use a function to encode the CRLF special characters.
+Another web application security best practice is to use up-to-date programming languages and libraries that will not allow CR and LF to be injected inside functions that set HTTP headers.